Fazal Elahi

 Fazal Elahi Khan (فضل الہی خان) is a Pakistani politician hailing from Peshawar District, who served as a member of the Provincial Assembly of Khyber Pakhtunkhwa from May 2013 to May 2018 and from August 2018 to January 2023, belonging to the Pakistan Tehreek-e-Insaf.
 He also served as the Parliamentary Secretary in Environmental Department.

 Political career

-Fazal Elahi was elected as the member of the Khyber Pakhtunkhwa Assembly on ticket of Pakistan Tehreek-e-Insaf from PK-06 (Peshawar-VI) in 2013 Pakistani general election.
+Fazal Elahi was elected as the member of the Khyber Pakhtunkhwa Assembly on ticket of Pakistan Tehreek-e-Insaf from PK-06 (Peshawar-VI) in the 2013 Pakistani general election.